BasuShaon/AR-RNA-seq-STED/README.md

-# AR
+# AR companion code

-Companion code (RNA-sequencing analysis and STED image macros) to
+Companion code (RNA-sequencing analysis and STED image macros) to assess the activity of novel small-molecules that target condensation capacity of the Androgen Receptor in prostate cancer cell lines.

 "Rational Optimization of a Transcription Factor Activation Domain Inhibitor" (Basu et al. 2023)